October (soundtrack)

-Anupam Roy and Abhishek Arora and features playback singers such as Armaan Malik, Rahat Fateh Ali Khan, Sunidhi Chauhan and Monali Thakur.
-It was released on 28 March 2018 by Zee Music Company and in general, the album received positive response from the critics.
-The album consists of five tracks whose lyrics are penned by Swanand Kirkire, Tanveer Ghazi and Abhiruchi Chand.
+Anupam Roy, and Abhishek Arora and features playback singers such as Armaan Malik, Rahat Fateh Ali Khan, Sunidhi Chauhan and Monali Thakur.
+It was released on 28 March 2018 by Zee Music Company.
+The album consists of 5 tracks whose lyrics are penned by Swanand Kirkire, Tanveer Ghazi, and Abhiruchi Chand.

-Conception, development and production
+Conception, development, and production

-Shantanu Moitra began composing the score in April 2017, after hearing the film's script.
-Sircar's preoccupation with love and nature are among the factors which attracted Moitra to the project.
-Additionally, he wanted to experiment with the element of "silence" in the background score.
-He said, "There is so much artificially created noise around us, under which sensitive, beautiful emotions get buried.
-October gave me an opportunity to move away from the chaos."
-Speaking about the theme behind the score, Moitra said, "We didn't want a reference melody.
-We wanted the theme to be in place.
-Once the theme was ready, the rest of the background score emerged from that."
+After hearing the film's script, Shantanu Moitra began composing the score in April 2017 Sircar's preoccupation with love and nature is among the factors which attracted Moitra to the project.
+Additionally, Moitra experimented with silence in the background score.